websanova/websanova.github.io/articles/laravel/creating-a-new-package-in-laravel-5-part-5-unit-testing.md

 ---
 layout: default
-title: Creating a Laravel 5.x Package :: Part 5 - Unit Testing
+title: "Creating a Laravel 5.x Package :: Part 5 - Unit Testing"
 keywords: php, laravel, package, unit, testing, websanova
 description: In Part 5 we cover a neglected area in package development.
 If we want others contributing fixes and updates to our package then unit testing will become crucial.
 permalink: /laravel/creating-a-new-package-in-laravel-5-part-5-unit-testing.html